tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 the system resolves conservatively.

 Conservative resolution means:
-- Profit is rejected
+- Verified profit is rejected
 - The cycle resolves to zero
-- User funds remain intact
+- User funds remain in the vault
 - Execution does not resume

+Conservative resolution applies to **profit verification**, not to inventory pricing.

+Inventory assets may be recorded without affecting profit even if:
+- Their market value is uncertain
+- Their pricing sources differ
+- Their liquidity is limited

 Truth is preferred over optimism.